 When people live far from their jobs or can’t walk to a local business, it leads to needless miles driven our planet can’t bear.

-And because of disparities in income and wealth, zoning that makes homes more expensive by mandating that one home bear the cost of a large piece of expensive urban land has a disparate impact on African-Americans, recent immigrants, and others with less rather than more money.
+And because of disparities in income and wealth, zoning that makes homes more expensive by mandating that one home bear the cost of a large piece of expensive urban land has a disparate impact on African-Americans, recent immigrants, and everyone with less rather than more income and wealth.

-We can change this by freeing land locked up in single-family, large lot zoning citywide for duplexes, stacked flats, cottage and row houses, and corner commercial and cultural space.
+We can change this by freeing land currently locked up in single-family, large lot zoning citywide for multi-family homes like duplexes, stacked flats, cottage and row houses, and allowing “corner store” commercial and cultural space.

 This is why we need to step up and #RezoneSeattle now.